 Date: Thu Mar 30, 2006 2:24 pm

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 For those who are well established in the

 but the leveraging of chin pump with a key element of yoni mudra kumbhaka.